AndradeTC86/ebac-injection-test/README.md

 1. Requires node.
 To install, execute `npm install node` or download [Node](https://nodejs.org/en/download/)
 2. Run the command `npm install` to install dependencies
-3. Run the command `docker-compose up -d` to initialize the database in Docker,
+3. Run the command `docker-compose up -d` to initialize the database in Docker

 ### Run Tests